JakeGreen85/CSGOSkins/README.md

 # CSGOSkins
-Web application displaying information about CCSGO skins, using Python, Flask, and PostgreSQL
+Web application displaying information about CSGO skins, using Python, Flask, and PostgreSQL